-Program faculty made several decisions after examining results of data analysis which resulted in improved student learning and program improvement.
+Program faculty made several decisions after examining results of AC 2018-2019 data analysis which resulted in improved student learning and program improvement in AC 2019-2020:

-- Faculty identified the lowest content score for each SPED PRAXIS exam and embedded or enhanced this specific content in SPED course content in order to meet SLO 1. - Faculty and University Supervisors provided targeted support and remediation in the field for those who failed to meet the target during the internship process in order to meet SLO 2. - Faculty worked with the Office of Field Experience to redesign the Observation Form to better align with program requirements and help interns be successful in their practices and meet SLO 2. - Emphasis on Diversity and Culturally Responsive Practices has been integrated program-wide, but especially in EDSP 5000 Educational Psychology & SPED

-Applied to Teaching and EDSP 5030 Classroom & Behavior Management of All Students to provide learner support and enhance their ability to meet SLO 3.

-- Based on conversations with TEAC, emphasis has been placed on professionalism throughout program course work.
-Students are also encouraged to join professional teaching organizations to meet SLO 4. - Faculty introduced information about and promoted research into various replacement behaviors to promote creative behavior management and enhance ability to meet SLO 5.
+Faculty identified the lowest content score for each SPED PRAXIS exam and embedded or enhanced this specific content in SPED course content in order to meet SLO 1.

+- Faculty and University Supervisors provided targeted support and remediation in the field for those who failed to meet the target during the internship process in order to meet SLO 2. - Faculty worked with the Office of Field Experience to redesign the Observation Form to better align with program requirements and help interns be successful in their practices and meet SLO 2. - Faculty integrated emphasis on Diversity and Culturally Responsive Practices program-wide, but especially in EDSP 5000 Educational Psychology & SPED Applied to Teaching and EDSP 5030 Classroom & Behavior Management of All Students to provide learner support and enhance their ability to meet SLO 3. - Based on conversations with TEAC, faculty placed emphasis on professionalism throughout program course work.
+Students are also encouraged to join professional teaching organizations to meet SLO 4. - Faculty introduced information about and promoted research into various replacement behaviors in an effort to promote creative behavior management and enhance ability to meet SLO 5.